 Tagalog is a language spoken in the Philippines—and also in the Western United States, including Hawaii.
 Over 1.6 million Americans speak Tagalog, a language which, like Vietnamese, can help for work with garments, natural resources, electronics and pharmaceuticals.

 French is the first language on our list to break the 2 million speaker mark.
 French-speakers live in areas that were once French colonies or bordered them: Louisiana, Mississippi, Vermont, New Hampshire and Maine.
-If you want to speak the beautiful language of a country with a bustling economy and many successful companies, CORE Languages’s recommends Easy French Step-by-Step to learn French.
+If you want to speak the beautiful language of a country with a bustling economy and many successful companies, CORE Languages recommends Easy French Step-by-Step

 As a unit dubbed “Chinese,” Mandarin, Cantonese and other variants of Chinese are the second most popular foreign tongue.
 California and New York house almost half of the nation’s 2.9 million Chinese speakers.
 The volume and diversity of goods and resources China exports is difficult to rival.
 Those proficient in Chinese, especially Mandarin, will find myriad applications in international trade, financial markets and investing, and can call this language of the future an asset.